Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-1/lecture-materials/intro-to-express.md

 <br>
 <br>

-#### The Three Fundamental Capabilities ofWeb Application Frameworks
+#### The Three Fundamental Capabilities of Web Application Frameworks

 - Web Application Frameworks have three capabilities fundamental to writing a back-end web application: